jacobjelen/Infitex-data-process/README.md

     - click Connect and select Seeed XIAO M0
     - you should see when you press on the sensor

-!
-Recording and visualising data does not work simultaneously. the serial port can only be connected to one at a time
+**Recording and visualising data does not work simultaneously. the serial port can only be connected to one at a time**